 Other combinations include a pasta server with fancy bottled pasta sauce and fancy pasta and maybe a nice cheese to go with it.
 For a spa hamper, a headband and face washer to compliment the salts, creams or lotions.
 For a gardening hamper, maybe a potted plant along with some seeds and a pot.

 It’s nice to choose things that your recipient will like, but might not necessarily buy themselves.
 Gourmet food is always a good choice for the foodie, but don’t forget to check out your local supermarket.
-There are lots of specialty teas, coffees, chocolates, biscuits, oils, dressings etc., that are nice to eat, but are not necessarily something a person would buy in the weekly shop.
+There are lots of speciality teas, coffees, chocolates, biscuits, oils, dressings etc., that are nice to eat but are not necessarily something a person would buy in the weekly shop.
 Keep an eye out for specials during the months before Christmas and make the most of the savings.

-The most popular hamper container is a basket, but personally I don’t like to use baskets as they tend to end up in the charity store unwanted.
+The most popular hamper container is a basket, but personally, I don’t like to use baskets as they tend to end up in the charity store unwanted.
 If you are keen on using a basket then that’s the best place to find one at low cost.

 I prefer to either use something practical like a nice (but inexpensive) serving plate or bowl (look for second hand), or something recycled and disposable, like a recycled cardboard box wrapped in a nice bit of paper.